 Vermont Treasury Cup Challenge Sponsors

 The event is organized and promoted each year by the Vermont State Treasurer's Office.
 VSECU generously underwrites the event.
 Community National Bank donates an iPad Mini for one lucky student.
 College savings account prizes are provided by the Vermont Student Assistance Corporation.
-Additional financial support is contributed by the Vermont Jump$tart Coalition and this year's student raffle prizes, an iPad mini was donated by Community National Bank, and cash awards were donated by Vermont State Employees' Credit Union.
-Thank you!
+Additional financial support is contributed by the Vermont Jump$tart Coalition, who donate the buzzer system for the tournament.
+Thank you to our generous supporters!

 What Content Does the Challenge Cover?